Let’s explore the idea of 30-second meditation that can be performed anywhere and will work even for the busiest people.

 For some people, meditation can be torture especially when they have just started out.
 When they force their minds to concentrate on something irrelevant to them, conflict arises.

 People most often give up because of this failure to initiate comfort, but what they don’t understand is that this is just the prelude to attaining peace.
 One must experience discomfort to gain pleasure and effectively release stress.

-There are many ways to initiate meditation, but for those who cannot tolerate the pain of having to meditate for several minutes everyday, they can perform 30-second meditations for at least 40 times a day.
-This can amount to meditating for 20 minutes each day.
+There are many ways to initiate meditation, but for those who cannot tolerate the pain of having to meditate for several minutes every day, they can perform 30-second meditation multiple times a day.
+This can amount to meditating for up to 20 minutes each day.

 Here are 4 steps to effectively perform your 30-second meditation:

 - Focus on your breathing without changing its normal pattern.